The results are in for the annual TV Tonight Audience Inventory.

 Making primary channels HD

-Playing sport live and in HD
+Playing Sport Live and in HD

 Less Reality TV

-Punishment for breaches of the Code of Practice
+Punishment for Breaches of the Code of Practice

-OzTAM ratings coding to reflect EPG titles
+OzTAM ratings codings to reflect EPG titles

 Better bandwidth for multichannels